-- A table showing loan disbursements by Bond Series, from proceeds of the 1985 through 2017 Series C bond sales is attached as Exhibit B to this Annual Report. - A copy of the Loan Program Manual is attached as Exhibit D to this Annual Report.
+- A table showing in-school student loan disbursements by Bond Series, from proceeds of the 1985 through 2018 Series A bond sales is attached as Exhibit B to this Annual Report. - A copy of the Loan Program Manuals are attached as Exhibit D to this Annual Report.